nim-lang/Nim/doc/contributing.rst

 Non-breaking changes
 --------------------

-Examples of changes that are considered non-breaking include:
+Examples of changes that are considered non-breaking (or acceptable breaking changes) include:

 * Creating a new module.
 * Adding an overload to an already overloaded proc.